top of page

 SERVICES: Data Collection, Facilities Assessment, Scenario Modeling, Asset Management, and Facilities Planning.

-RESULT: The MKThink strategy succeeded in capturing the needed 30,000 SF in capacity, increasing space for direct patient care by 19% and workspace for staff by 32% without any additional square footage.
+RESULT: The MKThink strategy captured the needed 30,000 SF in capacity, increasing space for direct patient care by 19% and workspace for staff by 32% without additional square footage.

 bottom of page